-Vanilla soya yoghurt: If you’ve been a long-term reader of the ATD blog, you’ll have seen this ingredient pop up in many of my no-bake recipes.
-The addition of a plant-based yoghurt helps to lighten your no-bake dessert.
-I love using the vanilla flavoured one for an extra pop of flavour, however you can also use a plain version and add an additional teaspoon of vanilla extract to the filling.
+Vanilla soy yogurt: If you've been a long-term reader of the ATD blog, you'll have seen this ingredient pop up in many of my no-bake recipes.
+The addition of a plant-based yogurt helps to lighten your no-bake dessert.
+I love using the vanilla flavored one for an extra pop of flavor, however, you can also use a plain version and add an additional teaspoon of vanilla extract to the filling.

-Lemon juice: The acidity adds a tangy cheesecake flavour to the filling.
+Lemon juice: The acidity adds a tangy cheesecake flavor to the filling.

 Vanilla extract: this is a must for desserts, especially strawberry desserts!
 Make sure you opt for a brand that is vegan-friendly such as Neilsen Massey pure vanilla extract and Taylor and Colledge vanilla bean extract.

-Strawberries: You’ll want to use fresh strawberries for this recipe, however, don’t worry if they aren’t the sweetest you’ve ever tried, as they are going to be macerated in caster sugar, which will create a sweet strawberry syrup.
+Strawberries: You'll want to use fresh strawberries for this recipe.
+However, don't worry if they aren't the sweetest you've ever tried.
+They are going to be macerated in caster sugar, which will create a sweet strawberry syrup.

 Agar-agar powder: This is the setting agent used to set the strawberry layer of the cheesecake bars.
 Make sure you use the powdered variety, or if using agar-agar flakes, convert the quantity according to the brands' instructions.

-Next you’ll add in the “wet” ingredients (dates and coconut oil) which will help the dough come together and become sticky.
-The crust is then pressed into the base of an 8 inch square pan pre-lined with parchment paper.
-The best way to get a nice even crust is to use a flat-bottomed glass to compact and smooth it out in an even layer.
+Next, you'll add in the "wet" ingredients (dates and coconut oil) which will help the dough come together and become sticky.
+The crust is then pressed into the base of an 8-inch square pan pre-lined with parchment paper.
+The best way to get a nice even crust is to use flat-bottomed glass to compact and smooth it out in an even layer.

-Next make the jelly that will set the strawberry layer.
+Next, make the jelly that will set the strawberry layer.
 To prepare the jelly first add the water and agar-agar powder to a jug and stir well until dissolved.
-Add the agar-agar mixture to the saucepan along with the syrup from the strawberries and bring to the boil.
+Add the agar-agar mixture to the saucepan along with the syrup from the strawberries and bring to a boil.
 Agar-agar is the setting agent and it needs to be heated in order to activate it.

 Reduce the heat to medium and simmer for 3 minutes, whilst whisking continuously.
 Pour the mixture into the bowl with the strawberries and stir to evenly coat them in the juice.
 Quickly spoon the strawberry mixture evenly over the cheesecake filling. (you'll need to work very quickly as the strawberry mixture will jellify and set once it hits the cooled cheesecake filling).
 Set the cheesecake in the fridge for at least 4 hours (or preferably overnight).
 Once set, use a hot wet knife to slice into portions.